OAS Clawback 2026 Canada — Thresholds + How to Avoid It

 This is why where you draw income from matters enormously.

 The clawback acts like an extra 15% tax on income between ~$95K and ~$155K.
-Combined with your marginal tax rate, you could face an effective rate of 45–55% in that zone.
+Combined with your marginal tax rate — which varies by province — you could face an effective rate of 45–55% in that zone.

 For a couple where both partners face the clawback, the combined cost can exceed $17,000 per year.

-The most powerful strategy.
-If you retire before 65, aggressively convert RRSP/RRIF to income during those low-income years.
+A commonly recommended approach for many retirees.
+If you retire before 65, convert RRSP/RRIF to income during your low-income years.
 You'll pay tax at a lower bracket now and have a smaller RRIF balance later — reducing taxable income when OAS kicks in.
 This also reduces your future RRIF mandatory minimums.

 TFSA withdrawals don't count as income for OAS purposes.
 Shifting wealth from RRSPs to TFSAs over time (by withdrawing from RRSP, paying the tax, and contributing to TFSA) reduces your future OAS-exposed income.